brianprost/HyperBook/plan/project_plan.md

-# Requirements Specification
+# HyperBook Requirements Specification

-The following item provides details about the requirements specification and an overview of the HyperBook Application.
+The following documentation provides an overview of the HyperBook Application and details about the requirements specification.

 ### What is this project supposed to do?
 What is the input, the process, and the output?